SpekalsG3/p2p-chat/README.md

 - [ ] Measuring the ping accurately in step 1.
 TCP is a three-way handshake.
 `CONN_INIT` is one way. `PING` is initiated on the server.
 `ACK` shouldn't be there.
 What else?

+---

+# Notes

+## Message id brainstorm

+Two u32 ids solution:
+- `data_read_id` cannot be node-dependant because each node is likely to be connected to at least the same two nodes.
+Which means, these two nodes will then duplicate this message during the broadcast.
+- `data_read_id` cannot be state dependant because if 2 nodes send message nearly in the same, ids will collide and another node in between will receive only one of them.
+- If `data_read_id` is state dependant, it will cause us to miss 1 or 2 first messages because of the latencies caused by syncing it from different nodes.
+- One `u32` can handle 4B messages, so it can be used for really long time.
+- Two ids solution seem to be prone to latency issues from the same node.
+In practice, it should be extremely unlikely case because node locks state until the whole frame is written to stream, which means next message will be always written later and thus take longer time.

+Random ids solution:
+- Should store multiple u32 ids which is a lot less predictable in case of a spam.
+However, any node needs to store an id about the message no longer then greatest ping of connected nodes.
+This is because the nodes we are connected to will always receive the message from use.
+- Random ids are prone to collisions between different nodes